lexibank/tlopo/out/vol2/chapter9.md

 <a id="p-320"></a>

-[Newell and Poligon](../references.md#source-NewellandPoligon1993) ([1993](../references.md#source-NewellandPoligon1993):486) define Batad Ifugao (Central Cordilleran, Philippines) tawon as follows: ‘a measure of the time between a major event such as planting or harvesting rice until it recurs.
+[Newell and Poligon](../references.md#source-NewellandPoligon1993) ([1993](../references.md#source-NewellandPoligon1993):486) define Batad Ifugao (Central Cordilleran, Philippines) _tawon_ as follows: ‘a measure of the time between a major event such as planting or harvesting rice until it recurs.
 Traditionally, reference is not to a calendar year; a year does not have a fixed beginning and end.’
 The rice harvest was evidently replaced by the yam harvest in POc.
-Glosses in other languages suggest that &ast;taqun was perhaps originally the name of a particular season, the dry season when food did not grow.
-We find Isneg (North Cordilleran) mag-d‹in›axun ‘the hot, dry season’, derived from taxun ‘year’ ([Vanoverbergh 1972](../references.md#source-Vanoverbergh1972)), and Binukid (Manobo) taun ‘hunger season’ ([Post 1992](../references.md#source-Post1992)).
+Glosses in other languages suggest that _&ast;taqun_ was perhaps originally the name of a particular season, the dry season when food did not grow.
+We find Isneg (North Cordilleran) _mag-d‹in›axun_ ‘the hot, dry season’, derived from _taxun_ ‘year’ ([Vanoverbergh 1972](../references.md#source-Vanoverbergh1972)), and Binukid (Manobo) _taun_ ‘hunger season’ ([Post 1992](../references.md#source-Post1992)).

-In Polynesian languages, there is a tendency, stronger in the east that in the west, for the reflex of POc &ast;taqun/PPn &ast;taqu to denote a ‘season’, in the sense of the dry season or the wet season.
-[Kirch and Green](../references.md#source-KirchandGreen2001) ([2001](../references.md#source-KirchandGreen2001):261, 265) believe that the use of these reflexes to mean ‘year’ postdates western contact, but it does seem that the annual cycle of planting and harvesting was a major element of the meaning of both POc &ast;taqun and PPn &ast;taqu ([Kirch & Green 2001](../references.md#source-KirchandGreen2001):267).
-The presence of the nominaliser ‹in› in the Patpatar and Ramoaaina reflexes above suggests that POc &ast;taqun was also a verb meaning ‘last a year’.
+In Polynesian languages, there is a tendency, stronger in the east that in the west, for the reflex of POc _&ast;taqun_ / PPn _&ast;taqu_ to denote a ‘season’, in the sense of the dry season or the wet season.
+[Kirch and Green](../references.md#source-KirchandGreen2001) ([2001](../references.md#source-KirchandGreen2001):261, 265) believe that the use of these reflexes to mean ‘year’ postdates western contact, but it does seem that the annual cycle of planting and harvesting was a major element of the meaning of both POc _&ast;taqun_ and PPn _&ast;taqu_ ([Kirch & Green 2001](../references.md#source-KirchandGreen2001):267).
+The presence of the nominaliser _‹in›_ in the Patpatar and Ramoaaina reflexes above suggests that POc _&ast;taqun_ was also a verb meaning ‘last a year’.

 <a id="s-2-5"></a>